-BELTANE & THE THINNING OF THE VEIL: Both Beltane and Samhain take place during the two times of year when the veil between the Earthly corporeal dimension and the spirit dimension are the thinnest.
-This is due to the astronomical positions of Earth, the moon, and the sun; not because of a “magical” date on the calendar.
+BELTANE & THE THINNING OF THE VEIL: Both Beltane and Samhain take place during the two times of year when the veil between the Earthly corporeal dimension and the spirit dimension is the thinnest.
+This is due to the astronomical positions of Earth, the moon, and the sun; not because of an arbitrary date on the calendar.

 As such, communications between the two dimensions are more likely to be successful and comprehensible for approximately a week before and a week after each of these two sabbats.

-The time during which Beltane falls, however, is the most auspicious time of year to communicate with departed spirits who are soon going to be reincarnated as well as to work past-life recollection and reincarnation magick.
+The time during which Beltane falls is the most auspicious time of year to communicate with departed spirits, especially those who are soon going to be reincarnated, as well as to work past-life recollection and reincarnation magick.